eXtrem0us/Compiz4Evar/README.md

 and you have had a good memory about great UX with Compiz in Ubuntu 9.04,9.10,10.04,...

-and you miss those days and you are seeking to have the same experiment in Mate-Desktop (or xfce, or any desktop, which supports compositing window managers...)
+and you miss those days and you are seeking to have the same experience in Mate-Desktop (or xfce, or any desktop, which supports compositing window managers...)

 ...so, this is what you are looking for!